haghard/docker-compose-akka-cluster/README.md

 https://doc.akka.io/docs/akka/current/typed/cluster-sharding.html?_ga=2.193469741.1478281344.1585435561-801666185.1515340543#external-shard-allocation

-### To DO
+### Future plans

 1. Instead of storing all actorRef in HashRingState I could store only one Leaseholder per shard and interact with it.
+2. ExternalShardAllocation to control shard allocation

-2. Chord, a protocol and algorithm for a peer-to-peer distributed hash table.
+3. Chord, a protocol and algorithm for a peer-to-peer distributed hash table.

 Examples: